voxels/voxels.github.io/_posts/2018-06-20-iterating-the-design-of-a-volumetric-display.markdown

 date:   2018-06-01 00:00:04 -0000
 ---

 Eric Mika and I started in on a project to make a cylidrical volumetric display using off the shelf hardware like a drill and a long steel rod from Home Depot.
-The project evolved into several iterations designed around first transferring LED data through a slip ring, then trying to minimize the harmonic vibration in the rig, and finally trying to experiment with the shape of the display and increase the density of the filaments.
+The project evolved into  iterations designed around first transferring LED data through a slip ring, then trying to minimize the harmonic vibration in the rig by changing the size and the shape of the display, and recently, increasing the density of the lights along with networking drivers together.

 <!--break-->